Debt Management Program

 A debt management plan is a carefully constructed payment schedule, set up and managed by a nonprofit credit counseling agency, like InCharge Debt Solutions.

-The purpose of the plan is to pay off credit card debt by reducing interest rates and creating an affordable monthly budget that includes a line devoted to paying off debt.
+The purpose of the plan is to pay off credit card debt by reducing interest rates and creating an affordable monthly budget that includes a line item devoted to paying off debt.
 There is no loan involved and credit scores are not a factor in joining the program.

 Making a commitment to financial discipline is key.
 When you’re enrolled in a debt management program, creditors require you to close your credit cards so as not to incur additional debt.